sonata-nfv/tng-monitor-infra/odl_mon/README.md

 ### Feedback-Chanel

+* You may use the mailing list [sonata-dev-list](mailto:sonata-dev@lists.atosresearch.eu)
-* Please use the GitHub issues to report bugs.
+* You may use the GitHub issues to report bugs